The Rose That Grew From Concrete

 A perfectly normal genesis: the seed being nurtured in the mother’s womb,

 And the struggle to break through to nature’s embrace.
-An embrace

 And it seemed as if contentment would continue at a productive pace.